 (c) A safety berm is constructed on the solid portion of the lower bench prior to gravity transport of the excess spoil.
 Where there is insufficient material on the lower bench to construct a safety berm, only that amount of excess spoil necessary for the construction of the berm may be gravity-transported to the lower bench prior to construction of the berm; and

-(d) Excess spoil shall not be allowed on the downslope below the upper bench except on designated gravity transport courses which have been properly prepared according to rule 1501:13-9-03 and 1501:13-9-14 of the Administrative Code.
+(d) Excess spoil shall not be allowed on the downslope below the upper bench except on designated gravity transport courses which have been properly prepared according to rules 1501:13-9-03 and 1501:13-9-14 of the Administrative Code.
 Upon completion of the fill, no excess spoil shall be allowed to remain on the designated gravity transport course between the two benches and each transport course shall be reclaimed in accordance with the requirements of division 1501:13 of the Administrative Code.

 Promulgated Under: 119.03